Mary Warner, MMSc, PA-C

 - B.S.
 General Science, Seattle University, Seattle, WA, 1987

-As the founding Program Director of the Boston University PA Program, Mary Warner MMSc, PA-C is responsible for the development and oversight of all aspects of the PA Program including faculty and student services.
-Prior to coming to BU, she served as the Associate Dean and Program Director for the Yale School of Medicine Physician Associate (PA) Program for eight years.
-Her other educational experiences include the roles of Assistant Director for Didactic Studies at the Yale PA Program as well as Adjunct Clinical Instructor at Quinnipiac University PA Program.
-She received her Master of Medical Science degree from Emory University and practiced in cardiac surgery and orthopaedic surgery for a decade before becoming an educator.
+The founding Program Director of BU’s PA Program, Mary Warner MMSc, PA-C is responsible for the development and oversight of all aspects of the PA Program including faculty and student services.
+Prior to founding the program, she served as the Associate Dean and Program Director for the Yale School of Medicine Physician Associate Program for eight years.
+She has also served as the Assistant Director for Didactic Studies at the Yale PA Program and the Adjunct Clinical Instructor at Quinnipiac University PA Program.
+She received her Master of Medical Science degree from Emory University and practiced in cardiac and orthopaedic surgery for a decade before becoming an educator.
+As a faculty member, she continued her clinical practice in the field of emergency medicine.

-Her leadership in the development and assessment of the physician assistant curriculum is her priority.
-As a site visitor for the Accreditation Review Commission on Education for the Physician Assistant, the body that accredits physician assistant training programs, she is well versed in the standards of excellence for the education of physician assistants.
-She serves on the Board of Directors of the National Commission on the Certification of Physician Assistants and is the 2017 NCCPA Chair of the Board.
+Her main priority is the development and assessment of the physician assistant curriculum.
+As a site visitor for the Accreditation Review Commission on Education for the Physician Assistant, she is well versed in the standards of excellence for the education of physician assistants.
+She serves on the Board of Directors of the NCCPA and as its 2017 Chair of the Board.
 She has been a member of the American Academy of Physician Assistants Research Group and a long-term member of the Research Institute of the Physician Assistant Education Association.
-She has served as visiting professor internationally and is invited to present regularly at regional and national professional meetings.
+She has served as visiting professor internationally and been invited regularly to present at regional and national professional meetings.